nuxeo/nuxeo/nuxeo-distribution/nuxeo-distribution-cap-gatling-tests/README.md

     -Durl=http://localhost:8080/nuxeo
     # Redis access
     -DredisHost=localhost -DredisPort=6379 -DredisDb=7 -DredisNamespace=imp
+    # Number of concurrent users, default depends on simulation
+    -Dusers=8
+    # Time in second to reach the target number of concurrent users
+    -Dramp=0
+    # Average pause in millisecond between action, follow an exponential distribution
+    -Dpause_ms=0
+    # Duration in second of the simulation
+    -Dduration=60

 Note that you may need to edit the administrator account if it is not the default one: